 March 5th…“TELL ABOUT HOW YOU SPENT YOUR SATURDAYS ON THE FARM.”

 Well, let’s get into today’s gentle adventure…..Saturdays were a mixture of standard chores (that we did seven days a week) and upon completion of those tasks, our father, Russell, would hail us to his side and let us know what special event might be happening on our farm that day.

-Hot exhaust poured from the tall tractor muffler as Dad’s Farmall Model Super M began pulling the baler and a flat rack.
-Our brother, Lowell, or a hired hand, standing on that flat rack, would slam a long hay hook into the bale as it slowly was pushed out of the baler.
-A downside of this procedure was the brisk prairie winds that often blew the hay chaff all over the stacker.
-That chaff also tended to stick to your sweaty skin and go down to itch at you under your Tshirt.
-Be that as it may, that bale was then stacked on the wagon and they kept this up till the flat rack wagon was full.
+Hot exhaust poured from the tall tractor muffler as Dad’s “Farmall” Model Super M began pulling the hay baler and a flat rack wagon.
+Our brother, Lowell, or a hired hand, standing on that flat rack, would slam a long-handled hay hook into the bale as it slowly was pushed out of the baler.
+With a muscular yank of that hay hook, our big brother (or a hired hand) would pick up the hay bale by its sisal twine strings and stack it on the flat rack wagon in interlocking patterns until the wagon load of bales was as high as possible.
+A downside of this haying operation was the brisk prairie winds that often blew the hay chaff all over the stacker person.
+That scratchy chaff also tended to stick to your sweaty skin and sift down into your clothing to itch at you under your T-shirt.

-This frenzied flurry of farming continued well into the evening hours as the sun began to wink its way into the horizon.
+This frenzied flurry of farming continued well into the evening hours as the sun began to wink its way below the horizon.
 Our bevy of Mourning Doves nestled in the treed windbreak then began to sing us their own song of quietness as another Saturday came to rest for this Norwegian Farmer’s Son.